paulsweany/Dice-Roller-PVP/README.md

 # Dice.
 Roller.
 PVP!

-This is my own game I created based on Github's (https://github.com/paulsweany/intermediate-python-course "intermediate-python-course").
+This is my own game I created based on Github's [intermediate-python-course](https://github.com/paulsweany/intermediate-python-course).

 Hang on to your **butts** and hold your horses because this **sick nasty** dice pvp game is sure to get those rocks in your socks a movin'. *YEEEEEHAAAWWWWW!!!!!*